Meeting Goals in a Cost-Effective Way

 All these new technology items have been long anticipated but are now really becoming reality.
 The benefits are exciting; ultimately improving the quality of forecasting and part placement and enabling your company to achieve the highest possible first-time fix results.

-- KPI’S and metrics settings are critical to making sure we have a full view of performance, but metrics must be aligned with all parts of the service delivery teams
+- KPIs and metrics settings are critical in making sure you have a full view of performance, but metrics must be aligned with all parts of the service delivery teams.

-- AI, IoT, and other new technologies are here and if you as a practitioner understand what you want from this data, your technology vendors can harness that data to give you actionable insights to enable you to achieve a high first time fix
+- Artificial intelligence (AI), the Internet of Things (IoT), and other new technologies are here and if you as a practitioner understand what you want from this data, your technology vendors can harness that data to give you actionable insights to enable you to achieve a high first-time fix.

 For even more on this topic, watch the panel recording here.